Free Home Maintenance for San Rafael Seniors and People With Disabilities – Saturday, June 4, 2016.

 Rotary Club of Mission San Rafael

 Join Us!
-We meet every Thursday at 12:15PM
+We meet THREE times monthly, the first, second, and third Thursday at 12:15PM

 At San Rafael Joe’s Restaurant